jakemath/Blockchain-ETL/README.md

 This framework is designed to concurrently stream several data feeds, even on the same host.

-Each distinct data feed can be assigned its own docker container with unique environment configurations.
+Each distinct data feed can be deployed in its own docker container with unique environment configurations.

 ![Design](design.png)